about me

 good, secure programming

-Internet security, while recently becoming a big concern for the corporate world, has been a personal concern for well over a decade.
+Internet security, while recently becoming a big concern for the corporate world, has been a personal concern for well over two decades.
 It is not about making things work, it is about making them work well and correctly.

 Security is a natural side-effect of doing things right.
 Good software is designed with quality and security as part of the design, not an afterthought.